 Let me help you find your family's past and in so doing find your own present.

 Mary became interested in genealogy in 2000 in anticipation of a sabbatical in Ireland where her husband was a Fulbright Scholar at the University of Limerick.
 She was sure she would complete all her Irish genealogy while her husband taught at UL and her children attended Monaleen school.
-Fifteen years later, the genealogy is still a work in progress.
+Two decades later, the genealogy is still a work in progress.
 But the trip to Ireland awakened something deep in her Celtic bloodlines, the Irish tradition of the Seanachi, the storytellers and historians of yore.

 * Certified Genealogist (CG) is a service mark (sm) of the board for Certification of Genealogists® conferred to associates who consistently meet ethical and competency standards in accord with peer-reviewed evaluations every five years.